morrownr/USB-WiFi/USB_Chipsets.md

-2022-03-08
+2022-04-01

 ## USB WiFi chipset information for Linux

-Note: This document is under construction and there are currently mistakes that need to be corrected so please ask in issues if you need clarification.
+Note: This document is under construction and there may be mistakes that need to be corrected so please ask in issues if you need clarification.
 If you would like to improve it, please do so.

 This document is a summary of the available USB WiFi chipsets and how well they work in Linux.
 The idea is to find the chipsets that support all the features